tobealive/docs/docs/getting-started/faq.md

 600+ open source [contributors](https://github.com/vlang/v/graphs/contributors).

-## How can it translate C?

-It is very hard for one person to write a C parser.
-There is a [C2V](https://github.com/vlang/c2v) tool, that can help you with translation or wrapper generation from C to V.
+## Can I use C libs in V?

+Yes.
+V works with libraries written in C without overhead.
+You can find out more in the article [V and C](../advanced-concepts/v-and-c.md).

-Clang parser is used for translating C to V.
+We also have [C2V](https://github.com/vlang/c2v) tool to translate C code to V.
+Please note that this is currently in alpha.

 ## What about editor support?